 There's a pop-up onscreen map

-During the Treehouse livestream we saw a map in the bottom right corner which would flash up (along with the time in the opposite corner) after you’ve been stationary for a couple of seconds.
-It showed an airport on the south coast of the island – will we be greeting new arrivals there and dropping friends’ off at Departures when they go home?
+There's a map in the bottom right corner which flashes up (along with the time in the opposite corner) after you’ve been stationary for a couple of seconds.

 You can place furniture outside